SignalK/specification/gitbook-docs/security.md

 * logout - invalidate a token
 * validate - validate a token with auto-renewal if valid.

-All 3 actions can be done via HTTP REST semantics for web based clients, or by sending Signal K messages for others.
+All 3 actions can be done via HTTP requests or by sending Signal K messages for non HTTP clients

 ### Authentication via HTTP